Jean Dalbarade: Later career

 Dalbarade left the ministry on 1 July 1795, and the next day was named military commander of the port of Lorient, a post he held for twenty five months.

 On the night of 10–11 Florèal year VI (May 1798) a large fire caused turmoil in the town of Lorient.

 The fire, which raged on board the naval vessel Quatorze Juillet, threatened to spread to the town.

 Through prompt action the town was saved, but the ship was completely destroyed.

 Dalbarade was found unfit to command by a court-martial, but was allowed to appeal.

 On 19 Brumaire year VIII the council of maritime law, sitting in Paris, acquitted Jean d'Albarade from the charges of negligence.

 Despite this vindication, d'Albarade did not dare ask for work.

 He was prematurely aged, and the wounds he had received during his active service often gave him great pain.

 He finally left the navy on 1 Vendémiaire year IX (22 September 1800) and retired to Saint Jean-de-Luz.

 Later he wrote two letters to Citizen Bonaparte, First Consul, asking for employment suitable to his experience and knowledge, but these went unanswered.

-After the first Bourbon Restoration, King Louis XVIII of France granted him an annual pension of four thousand francs on 8 October 1814.
+After the first Bourbon Restoration, King Louis XVIII granted him an annual pension of four thousand francs on 8 October 1814.

 This was confirmed during the Hundred Days of 1815 when Napoleon returned from exile.

 He was also made a knight of the Legion of Honor.

 Dalbarade died in Saint-Jean-de-Luz, Pyrénées-Atlantiques, on 31 December 1819.